Do LLMs Judge Distantly Supervised Named Entity Labels Well? Constructing the JudgeWEL Dataset: Evaluation

 \subsubsection{Comparison with RTL-NER}

 To compare performance gains that our dataset brings to Luxembourgish NER, we evaluate the same set of models in two further comparative scenarios.
-First, we train on the \texttt{judgeWEL} dataset and evaluate on the \texttt{RTL-NER} dataset, then we train and evaluate on the \texttt{RTL-NER} set.
+First, we train on the \texttt{judgeWEL} dataset and evaluate on \texttt{RTL-NER}.
+To ensure comparability, \texttt{judgeWEL} is downsampled to match the size of the \texttt{RTL-NER} training split using stratified sampling.
+We then train and evaluate on \texttt{RTL-NER} directly.
 Because the existing set features different labels, and to ensure maximum comparability, we combine the GPE and LOC entity types into one.
 The existing set does not feature the DATE entity type, for which we make no changes.
 Second, we retrain the models using the entire existing dataset, but again with GPE and LOC entity types combined.

-When classification models are trained on the new dataset and evaluated on the existing one, performance remains consistently high across architectures, with \texttt{mBERT}, \texttt{XLM-RoBERTa}, and \texttt{LuxemBERT} achieving F1-scores around 0.91 (See Table \ref{tab:model-eval-2}).
-This indicates that the automatically constructed and judged dataset not only captures entity boundaries accurately but also generalises well to human-annotated data in a different domain.
+When classification models are trained on the new dataset and evaluated on the existing one, performance remains consistently high across architectures, with \texttt{mBERT} and \texttt{LuxemBERT} achieving F1-scores of 0.89, and with \texttt{XLM-RoBERTa} at 0.86 (see Table \ref{tab:model-eval-2}).
+This indicates that the automatically constructed and judged dataset captures entity boundaries accurately and generalises well to human-annotated data in a different domain.
 The stability of cross-dataset performance suggests strong label alignment and coverage across entity types, despite the partial mismatch in label inventories.
+Model performance increases to around 0.91 in terms of F1 score when trained on the full training set, which is roughly 4 times larger.

-By contrast, classification models trained solely on the original \texttt{RTL-NER} dataset reach substantially lower F1-scores , confirming that the new corpus provides broader contextual diversity and higher-quality supervision.
+By contrast, classification models trained solely on the original \texttt{RTL-NER} dataset reach substantially lower F1-scores, confirming that the new corpus provides broader contextual diversity and higher-quality supervision.
 Figure \ref{fig:eval-comp} shows the differences in F1 score per model.

 When comparing the results of the generative LLMs across setups, the results change.
 We observe a small but consistent drop in performance when moving from in-domain training on \texttt{RTL-NER} (0.34 for \texttt{Aya-expanse-8b}, 0.47 for \texttt{LuxGPT-NER}) to cross-domain evaluation using \texttt{judgeWEL} for training (0.31 and 0.45, respectively).
 This decline suggests limited transferability of token-level labelling behaviour across datasets, even though entity semantics are largely preserved.
 Closer inspection reveals that both models tend to generate incomplete or inconsistent BIO sequences, frequently omitting boundaries or merging adjacent entities.
 For \texttt{Meta-Llama-3-8B-Instruct} this effect shows especially strong in a complete performance drop.
 The issue appears structural rather than linguistic: autoregressive LLMs are not optimised for deterministic, token-aligned output, and thus struggle to reproduce the rigid labelling constraints that encoder-based architectures handle naturally.
 The same pattern was already visible in the zero-shot \texttt{GPT-5} evaluation, where the model exhibited unstable tagging.